byu-cpe/ecen427/_labs/audio_driver.md

 To grade your submission we will:
 1. Load and unload your driver (`insmod` and `rmmod`) **TWICE**, like in Milestone 1.

     Make sure it works without error and has appropriate logging messages as described above.

-We will use the same *audio_driver_test1* program from Milestone 1 to test your driver, so make sure your submission for this milestone continues to include this program.
+1. Compile and run your *audio_driver_test1* program.
+This doesn't need to change at all from Milestone 1, but make sure it is still built and included in your lab submission.

 ## Milestone 3